Buzz Buzz takes his time.

 - Hamlet takes forever to die despite being stabbed and then dosed with a poison that takes out everyone else in a minute or so.

-- He's got nothing on Anthony, who fails to stab himself in an appropriately fatal manner when attempting suicide, and takes several scenes to die.
+- He's got nothing on Antony, who fails to stab himself in an appropriately fatal manner when attempting suicide, and takes several scenes to die.
 He doesn't breathe his last until Cleopatra finally turns up.

 - Partially Truth in Television: The real Mark Antony tried to commit suicide by falling on his sword, but he botched the job and so took an uncomfortably long time to die.